-Students wishing to audit should be aware that audited classes will not appear on an official transcript.
-Green audit cards are available at the Admissions counter at all RCCD college locations.
+Students wishing to audit should be aware that audited classes will not appear on the RCCD transcript.
+Forms and information are available at the Admissions offices at the Moreno Valley, Norco, and Riverside City colleges.
 Fees are due when the form is submitted.
-For more information, please contact Student Services at Moreno Valley 951-571-6101, or the Admissions and Records Office at Riverside 951-222-8600 or Norco 951-372-7003.
+For more information, please contact Student Services at Moreno Valley 951-571-6101, or the Admissions and Records Office at Norco 951-372-7003 or Riverside 951-222-8600.